nix-community/lanzaboote/docs/QUICK_START.md

 installed in UEFI mode and [`systemd-boot`](https://www.freedesktop.org/wiki/Software/systemd/systemd-boot/) must be used as a boot loader.
-This means if you wish to install lanzaboote on a new machine, you need to follow the install instruction for systemd-boot and then switch to lanzaboote after the first boot.
+This means if you wish to install Lanzaboote on a new machine, you need to follow the install instruction for systemd-boot and then switch to Lanzaboote after the first boot.

 These prerequisites can be checked via `bootctl status`: